CAA Requirements for South African Drone Pilots

 - A pre-flight check must be conducted before every flight and logged in the Operations Manual flight log.

-- The pilot must carry their RPL, RPAS registration certificate, and ROC at all times during commercial operations.
+- The pilot must carry their RPC, RPAS registration certificate, ROC, and ASL at all times during commercial operations.

 South Africa's airspace is managed by ATNS (Air Traffic Navigation Services).
 Certain areas require permission before flying.